-- New snapping functions with centre point, tangent and perpendicular snapping will increase the accuracy of your interactive work.
+- New snapping functions with center point, tangent, and perpendicular snapping will increase the accuracy of your interactive work.

 - New trimming functions will speed up your design process by making the geometry creation more intuitive.

-- The stiffener landing tool now has better visualisation options for normal surface control.
+- The stiffener landing tool now has better visualization options for normal surface control.
 This will give you better control of stiffener landing with complex layouts in curved shell structures.

 - FEM automatic meshing in NAPA Designer now has more advanced options for mesh control.
 This delivers easy interactive access to many of those controls in FEM, which were previously only available with more complex commands and scripts.

 - FEM in NAPA Designer now also supports the DNV GL Sesam export format.
 This format is used by DNV GL’s Genie software and it completes the wide-ranging number of export formats supported in NAPA Designer FEM.